Top day trips for island hopping in Italy

 This protected nature reserve has a unique charm, can welcome only 250 visitors per day, and it's perfect for those who enjoy beaches, hiking, and diving.

-The fastest ferry from Elba Island to Pianosa lasts 45 minutes departing at 10:00 from Marina di Campo.
-Alternatively, you can take the ferry leaving at 09:20 from Rio Marina lasting around 2 hours.
+The fastest ferry from Elba Island to Pianosa departs at 10:00 from Marina di Campo and arrives in 45 minutes.
+Alternatively, you can take the ferry leaving at 09:20 from Rio Marina that takes around 2 hours.
 The return trip to Elba is scheduled for early afternoon.

 2. From Favignana to Levanzo, the wild island of the Aegadian archipelago